li9269391/li9269391/README.md

 ### Hi I'm yooly 👋

-True mastery of any skill takes a lifetime .
+True mastery of any skill takes a lifetime.

 ### Technology Stack